Your Best Aluminum Die Casting Manufacturer in China

 We are committed to ensuring the right quality & on-time delivery.
 We always work on customer satisfaction and establish a superior business with our global customers.

 Get A Free Consultation

-SUNRISE ALUMINUM DIE CASTING- THE COMPLETE GUIDE
+ALUMINUM DIE CASTING- THE ULTIMATE FAQ GUIDE

-Aluminum die casting is a manufacturing process that produces highly defined and durable metal parts using high pressure systems.
+Aluminum die casting is a manufacturing process that produces highly defined and durable metal parts using high-pressure systems.
 At Sunrise Metal, we ensure the best die casting experience, with state-of-the-art facilities and professional workforce.

 The best aluminum die cast tooling and production methods are employed to serve a vast array of industries.
 These span from automobiles to medical equipment, and make use of efficient high-volume die cast production.

 - What are the different types of die casting?

 - What is die cast aluminum?

 - Why is the die casting process used?

 - What is the difference between cast aluminum and die cast aluminum?